 How Loans Work

 Interest is the price you pay for borrowing money.
 You might pay additional fees, but the majority of the cost should be interest charges on your loan balance.
 Lower interest rates are better than high rates, and the annual percentage rate (APR) is one of the best ways to understand your borrowing costs, as it accounts for the interest rate and any fees associated with the loan.

-You see them leave your bank account every month.
 Your monthly payment will depend on the amount you’ve borrowed, your interest rate, and other factors.
 It will also vary depending on whether you have a revolving loan or an installment loan.

-- Credit card loans (and other revolving loans) have a minimum payment that is calculated based on your account balance and your lender’s requirements.
+- Revolving loans: Credit cards and other revolving loans have a minimum payment that's calculated based on your account balance and your lender’s requirements.
 But it’s risky to only pay the minimum because it will take years to eliminate your debt and you’ll pay a significant amount in interest.

-- Installment loans (most auto, home, and student loans) get paid down over time with a fixed monthly payment.
+- Installment loans: Most auto, home, and student loans get paid down over time with a fixed monthly payment.
 You can calculate that payment if you know a few details about your loan.
-A portion of every monthly payment goes towards your loan balance, and another part covers the interest costs of the loan.
+A portion of every monthly payment goes towards your loan balance, and another part covers the loan's interest costs.
 Over time, more and more of each monthly payment is applied to your loan balance.

 Usually expressed in months or years, loan length determines how much you’ll pay each month and how much total interest you'll pay.
 Longer-term loans come with smaller payments, but you’ll pay more interest over the life of that loan.
 Even if you have a long-term loan, you can pay it off early and save on interest costs.

-With many loans you have to pay some amount up-front for whatever you’re buying.
+With many loans, you have to pay some amount upfront.
 Down payments are standard with home and auto purchases, and they reduce the amount of money you need to borrow.
 As a result, a down payment can reduce the amount of interest you’ll pay and the size of your monthly payment.

-Once you understand how interest is charged and payments are applied to your loan balance, you’ll know what you’re getting into.
+Once you understand how interest is charged and payments are applied to a loan balance, you can make an informed decision about whether to move forward.